Wasps and their nests

 For the construction of their nest, wasps use all kinds of cavities, whether they are

-close to the ground, in walls or roofs or - as has often been seen by our company in the
+close to the ground, in walls or roofs or - as has often been in the

 Algarve - in supply boxes for electricity or water.
 In the spring, the wasps begin raising